xnuter/perf-gauge/examples/moderate-tps.md

 #### Conclusion

 The Rust solution is on par with C/C++ solutions at all levels.
-Golang is fine at `p50-90`, but for the tail latencies and standard deviation not as good.
+Golang is fine at `p50-90`, but the tail latencies and standard deviation are not as good.
-NetCrusher and pproxy are unlikely suitable for latency sensitive applications.
+NetCrusher and pproxy are unlikely suitable for latency-sensitive applications.